 The doctors talked through Jacqueline’s case at one of the clinic’s biweekly meetings.
-“When you’re all together, these discussions really help you make the best decision for a patient,” Dr. Yang says.
+The group discussions allow the specialists to make the best decision for a patient.

 To help Jacqueline, the clinic team decided to use stereotactic body radiotherapy (SBRT) and cryoablation.
-SBRT, designed and delivered by Dr. Yang and his team, involves targeted, focused external beam radiation to maximize the radiation dose to the tumor, effectively killing the tumor while minimizing damage to the surrounding healthy tissue.
+SBRT involves targeted, focused external beam radiation to maximize the radiation dose to the tumor, effectively killing the tumor while minimizing damage to the surrounding healthy tissue.